 You should direct complaints about the Chief Constable to the Lincolnshire Police and Crime Commissioner.

 The Professional Standards Department deals with complaints about all other officers and staff locally in the area in which the individual works.
-Serious complaints may be referred to the Independent Police Complaints Commission.
+Serious complaints may be referred to the the Independent Office of Police Conduct (IOPC).

 Making a complaint against the organisation